solana-developers/professional-education/README.md

 - Solana Stack Exchange
 - 'Program Examples' repo for Anchor

-Essentially you want to make sure they're part of the wider Solana developer communiy and don't use the class Telegram for technical support!
+Essentially you want to make sure they're part of the wider Solana developer community and don't use the class Telegram for technical support!

 **If people do ask technical questions on Telegram** direct them to Solana Stack Exchange.